Justine Fox-Young

 Justine Fox-Young (born 1979) is a Republican former member of the New Mexico House of Representatives, serving District 30.
 She was first elected in 2004, and was re-elected in 2006.
 Fox-Young was defeated in 2008 by Democratic newcomer Karen Giannini.
-She received her Juris Doctor degree from the University of Chicago and her undergraduate degree from Brown University.
+She received her J.D. degree from the University of Chicago and her undergraduate degree from Brown University.

 Legislative career

 In 2004, Fox-Young won a tough primary against incumbent State Representative Bob White to become the youngest sitting member and the youngest woman ever elected to the New Mexico Legislature.
 At the time, Fox-Young was the office manager for attorney Mickey D. Barnett, a former Republican National Committeeman from New Mexico.

 Although Fox-Young initially earned a reputation as a moderate Republican, her vote on a controversial bill approving domestic partnerships caused some to view her as ideologically liberal.
 She was one of only two New Mexico House Republicans to vote for the measure.

-After the 2008 primary election, in which she ran uncontested, Fox-Young claimed to have proof of voter fraud in the Democrat primary races.
+After the 2008 primary election, in which she ran uncontested, Fox-Young claimed to have proof of voter fraud in the Democratic primary races.

 Soon after, voters whose registrations Fox-Young claimed were fraudulent began to challenge her allegations.
 The government watchdog group Common Cause said her claims were "simply inaccurate."

 The American Civil Liberties Union sued Fox-Young for invasion of privacy, conspiracy and negligence.
 All the charges against her were later dismissed.

 In 2008, Fox-Young was defeated by Giannini for the House seat.
 The defeat came as a surprise to many, since the seat was viewed as a "safe" Republican seat.